Trieste (bathyscaphe): Other deep dives and retirement

-The Trieste performed a number of deep dives in the Mediterranean prior to being purchased by the U.S. Navy in 1957.
-It conducted 48 dives exceeding 3700 m between 1953 and 1957 as the "BATISCAFO TRIESTE".
+The Trieste performed a number of deep dives in the Mediterranean prior to being purchased by the U.S. Navy in 1958.
+It conducted 48 dives exceeding 3700 m between 1953 and 1957 as the Batiscafo Trieste.

 Beginning in April 1963, Trieste was modified and used in the Atlantic Ocean to search for the missing nuclear submarine USS Thresher (SSN-593).
 Trieste was delivered to Boston Harbor by USS Point Defiance (LSD-31) under the command of Captain H. H. Haisten.
 In August 1963, Trieste found debris of the wreck off the coast of New England, 2560 m below the surface after several dives.
-Trieste's participation in the search earned her the Navy Unit Commendation.
+Trieste's participation in the search earned it the Navy Unit Commendation.

 Following the mission, Trieste was returned to San Diego and taken out of service in 1966.
-Between 1964 and 1966, Trieste was used to develop her replacement, the Trieste II, with the original Terni pressure sphere reincorporated in her successor.
-In early 1980, she was transported to the Washington Navy Yard where she remains on exhibit today in the National Museum of the U.S. Navy, along with the Krupp pressure sphere.
+Between 1964 and 1966, Trieste was used to develop its replacement, the Trieste II, with the original Terni pressure sphere reincorporated in its successor.
+In early 1980, it was transported to the Washington Navy Yard where it remains on exhibit in the National Museum of the U.S. Navy, along with the Krupp pressure sphere.